 What Are Supply Chain Attacks?

-In addition to opportunistic threats, there are specialized cyber-attacks that aim to infiltrate a supply chain and cause damages and disruptions for multiple companies linked together.
-The chain of manufacturing that gets a product from the very beginning to the very end of its process includes the raw materials suppliers, manufacturers, and distributors.
-With all of these different points along the chain, there’s a good chance that a vulnerability exists somewhere which can be exploited and affect anybody else who might be downstream in that chain.
+In addition to opportunistic threats, specialized cyber-attacks aim to infiltrate a supply chain and cause damages and disruptions for multiple companies linked together.
+The chain of manufacturing that gets a product from the beginning to the end of its process includes the raw materials suppliers, manufacturers, and distributors.
+With all of these different points along the chain, there’s a good chance that a vulnerability exists somewhere that can be exploited and affect anybody else who might be downstream.

 Attackers can break into the supply chain network of an organization operating in virtually any industry.
 As we are learning, companies in the financial sector, oil industry, and government sectors aren’t exempt from the threat of supply chain attack.